WakeTechBrandon/tech-portfolio/website/blog/2022-12-5-Overwatch-2-Gameplay-Hero-Doomfist-Philosophy.md

 - D.Va has Defense-Matrix which deletes projectiles that are in her field-of-view, she can activate other abilities during it but cannot use her weapon, has a short duration and a shorter cooldown.
 Can also be inturrupted.

-- Sigma has a projected barrier that he can deploy that functions like Winston\'s barrier and Reinhardt\'s barrier.
+- Sigma has a projected barrier that he can deploy that functions like Winstons barrier and Reinhardts barrier.
 The barrier has no cooldowns until broken and can be withdrawn after deployment.
-He also has Kinetic Grasp that functions similar to D.Va\'s Defense Matrix, but has a longer duration, even longer cooldown, and generates Overhealth.
+He also has Kinetic Grasp that functions similar to D.Vas Defense Matrix, but has a longer duration, even longer cooldown, and generates Overhealth.

-- Orisa has Fortify which negates all kncokback and stun effects, while also removing Headshot damage, generating 125 Overhealth on activation, grants 40% damage mitigation, and let\'s Orisa shoot her gun longer.
+- Orisa has Fortify which negates all kncokback and stun effects, while also removing Headshot damage, generating 125 Overhealth on activation, grants 40% damage mitigation, and lets Orisa shoot her gun longer.
 Has a short duration and a long cooldown.
-Orisa also has Javelin spin which functions like D.Va\'s Defense Matrix but also negates melee damage, deals melee damage, and applies a movement buff to her.
+Orisa also has Javelin spin which functions like D.Vas Defense Matrix but also negates melee damage, deals melee damage, and applies a movement buff to her.
 Has a very short duration and a long cooldown.

 - JunkerQueen has Commanding Shout which provides 200 Overhealth, 50 Overhealth for teammates within range, and provides a movement speed buff to self and teammates.
 Has a short duration and a very long cooldown.
 She also can perform other actions during its duration.

-- Ramattra has a deployable barrier that functions like Winston\'s barrier once deployed.
+- Ramattra has a deployable barrier that functions like Winstons barrier once deployed.
 Has a short duration and a very long cooldown.
 Also has Nemesis form, which grants 150 armor, and unlocks access to Block which negates 50% of incoming frontal damage (Stacks with armor for 80%), and slows during usage, but can be interrupted (No cooldown or duration on Block).
 Has a long duration and a long cooldown.
 ```
 Doomfist Power Block mitigates 80% of *most* frontal damage.
 Doom cannot perform other actions during it and he can be inturrupted.
 He also slows himself for the duration which is short and the cooldown is long.
 After blocking enough damage his next Power Punch will be Empowered (doubled properties).